tkt-actions/add-issue-links/README.md

 - `branch-prefix` - A prefix of a branch name for finding a related issue.
   (Default: "issue-")
+- `branch-suffix` - A suffix of a branch name for finding a related issue.
+  (Default: "")
 - `position` - Changing position of link text section.
   (allow "top" or "bottom".
 Default: "bottom")
 - `resolve` - Adding "resolve" prefix to close a related issue when the branch is merged.